-Dart moves into second round at Nottingham
+Murray continues fine form on grass in Nottingham

-Nottingham Open 2023 results: Harriet Dart beats Rebecca Marino in first round
+Nottingham Open 2023 results: Andy Murray, Katie Boulter, Harriet Dart and Jodie Burrage win

 Last updated on .From the section Tennis